 Advertisement

 Bear in mind that Parthenocissus quinquefolia is listed on Schedule 9 of the UK Wildlife & Countryside Act as an invasive non-native species.
-This doesn't mean you can't grow it in your garden, but it does mean you should do everything you can to ensure it doesn't spread into the wild.
+It is an offence to plant or otherwise cause to grow these species in the wild.
+You should stop them spreading from your garden and avoid purchasing or accepting gifts of these species.
 Virginia creeper is very fast growing and can reach heights of 20m.
-We encourage you to be careful to keep its growth in check and take care when disposing of clippings.
-While Parthenocissus quinquefolia is still widely available to buy in garden centres and nurseries, we encourage you to consider alternative options, including closely related Boston ivy and Chinese Virginia creeper, Parthenocissus henryana.
+Choose alternative options, including closely related Boston ivy and Chinese Virginia creeper, Parthenocissus henryana.

 How to grow Virginia creeper